-When the FM-4800 does not work properly, you can follow the following troubleshooting procedures to fix it.
+When the FM-4850 does not work properly, you can follow the following troubleshooting procedures to fix it.

-Phenomena Probable Cause Solution The radio cannot No DC voltage to the Step 1 Check the 10.8 to 15.6 VDC battery connections and the fuse. be turned on. radio, or blown fuse Step 2 Long press the On/Off key to turn on the radio.
+Problem Possible Cause Solution The radio cannot No DC voltage to the radio, or blown Step 1 Check the 10.8 to 15.6 VDC battery connections and the fuse. be turned on. fuse Step 2 Long press the On/Off key to turn on the handset.
 The radio blows the fuse when connected to the Reversed polarity of power wires Step 1 Make sure the red wire is connected to the positive (+) battery post, and the black wire is connected to the negative (-) battery post. power supply.
 Step 2 Check the power cable for DC voltage and replace the fuse (8A 250V).
-The speaker Step 1 Reroute the DC power cable of the radio away from the engine. makes popping or whining noise Engine noise Step 2 Add a noise suppressor on the power cable. while the engine of the ship runs. , and the second Step 3 Change to resistive spark plug wires and/or add an alternator whine filter.
-The sound is not emitted from the Accessory cable Step 1 Check that the external speaker cable (Purple & Gray) is physically connected. internal or external speaker.
-Step 2 Check whether the external speaker cable is broken or short-circuited.
-The sound is not emitted from the speaker.
+The speaker Step 1 Reroute the DC power cable of the radio away from the engine. makes popping or whining noise Engine noise Step 2 Add a noise suppressor on the power cable. while the engine of the ship runs.
+Step 3 Change to resistive spark plug wires and/or add an alternator whine filter.
+The sound is not Step 1 Check that the handset is physically connected. emitted from the speaker of the handset.
+Accessory cable Step 2 Check whether the handset is broken or short-circuited.

+Problem Possible Cause Solution The sound is not emitted from the speaker.
 Accessory cable Step 1 Check that the cable (Red & Black) is physically connected.
-Step 2 Check whether the

-Phenomena Probable Cause Solution speaker cable is broken or short-circuited.
+Step 2 Check whether the speaker cable is broken or short-circuited.
 Transmissions are always on low power even when high power is selected.
 Antenna Check the antenna or test the radio with another antenna.
-The icon H or cappears on the home screen.
+The icon H or L appears on the home screen.
 Too high or too low power supply voltage Confirm that the connected power supply voltage is within 10.8 to 15.6 VDC.
 Accessory cable Check the NMEA2000 or NMEA0183 cable connection.
 Your position is not displayed.
 Setting of the GNSS receiver Choose the proper information to check: If the NMEA2000 or NMEA0183 cable is connected, make sure that the output of the cable is valid.
 If the NMEA2000 or NMEA0183 cable is not connected, make sure that the internal GNSS module is enabled and nothing blocks the top of the radio unit.
 The radio unit displays "PLL UNLOCK".
 The phase lock loop not working Restart the radio.
-If the problem is not fixed, please consult your dealer.
-Output power reduced to low Power is automatically reduced to protect against overheating due to continuous transmission.
-Wait until the unit cools.
+If the problem is not fixed, please contact your dealer.
+Output power reduced to low Power is automatically reduced to protect Wait until the unit cools.